RoyFlowers99/NetBounty/README.md

         `python ./src/main.py`

         macOS and Linux users may have to run as sudo.

+   - Follow the Prompts:

+        - Enter an IP range to scan (in CIDR notation, e.g., 192.168.1.0/24).

+        - Provide a list of ports to scan (comma-separated, e.g., 22,80,443).

+   - View Results:

+        A simple HTML report (report.html) will be created in the script's directory.

+        The report includes:

+                IP addresses
+                ports
+                service names
+                product names
+                semantic versions
+                clickable CVE search links

+        The report automatically opens in the default web browser.

 ---